 But in its place, a new law has been signed into force.
 This new ‘anti-terror’ law allows the authorities to detain terror suspects (a term used on a broad swathe of detained persons in Turkey) without charge for up to 4 days.
-The new law also makes it possible to restrict movement of suspected persons and to dismiss public workers if they are suspected of affiliation with terror groups.
+The new law also makes it possible to restrict suspected persons’ movement and dismiss public workers if they are suspected of affiliation with terror groups.
 On paper, the measures appear comparable to some Western laws.
-However, the abuse of the Turkish judicial system to try and cleanse Turkish society of any person or organisation even remotely linked to the Gulen group, who is blamed for the 2016 coup attempt, raises fears over how such legislation could be used.
+However, the abuse of the Turkish judicial system to try and cleanse Turkish society of any person or organization even remotely linked to the Gulen group, which is blamed for the 2016 coup attempt, raises fears over how such legislation could be used.
 The law also enables governors to restrict the right of assembly of citizens.
-The country’s Constitutional Court has confirmed that all decrees from the emergency rule period are to be considered permanent.
+In addition, the country’s Constitutional Court has confirmed that all decrees from the emergency rule period are to be considered permanent.
 This includes laws with questionable links to emergency legislation, such as a law forcing drivers to use winter tires.

-On 8 July, just the day before his inauguration as president, Erdoğan sacked some 18,000 state workers as part of the now two-year long purge of suspected putsch sympathisers in Turkey.
+On 8 July, just the day before his inauguration as president, Erdoğan sacked some 18,000 state workers as part of the now two-year-long purge of suspected putsch sympathizers in Turkey.
 Soldiers, academics, and police officers were included in this latest round of mass firings.
 Alongside these massive lay-offs, a TV channel and three newspapers were also closed.
 This is just the latest attack on the media in Turkey that doesn’t align with AKP, Erdoğan’s Justice and Development Party.

 Meddling in Money

 However, concerns have not just been limited to nepotism.
-A raft of hawks from within the AKP have been offered cabinet positions, worrying some observers in Turkey’s Kurdish community that prospects of a peace deal with the Kurdistan Workers’ Party, or PKK, are slim.
+A raft of hawks from within the AKP has been offered cabinet positions, worrying some observers in Turkey’s Kurdish community that prospects of a peace deal with the Kurdistan Workers’ Party, or PKK, are slim.
 Erdoğan has seemed close to a peace deal with the Kurdish insurgents at points during this reign, but the cause of peace has always been a sacrificial lamb to his own ambition.
 He has been willing to forego peace in the pursuit of electoral domination.
-The loss of the AKP majority in the June 2015 election was followed by a spike in violence in the war against the PKK, itself followed by a regaining of the AKP majority in November 2015.
+A spike followed the loss of the AKP majority in the June 2015 election in violence in the war against the PKK, itself followed by a regaining of the AKP majority in November 2015.
 With this selection of advisors now shaping Kurdish policy in Turkey, it seems unlikely that the solution to the insurgency and ethnic tensions in Turkey’s southeast that the Kurdish community has longed for will be found on Erdoğan’s watch.

 After what was viewed as the tightest election in over a decade, relations between President Erdoğan’s AKP and the main opposition party, the CHP (Republican People’s Party), are fraught.
 Erdoğan has renewed his attacks on the CHP with a ban on opposition politicians attending the funerals of killed soldiers because of the opposition party’s supposed links with PKK terrorists.

-Meanwhile, calls have grown for Muharrem İnce, the CHP’s presidential candidate who united hopes among non-AKP supporters of unseating Erdoğan, to challenge for the leadership of the CHP.
-Since 2010, the party has been led by Kemal Kilicdaroglu who, despite a strong stance against Erdoğan’s mass purges following the 2016 coup attempt, has failed to inspire anywhere near the same public support as İnce did. İnce has so far ruled out a challenge.
-But that is unlikely to deter the rumour mill from galvanising support for him to continue the resistance against President Erdoğan’s AKP’s growing authoritarianism.
+Meanwhile, calls have grown for Muharrem İnce, the CHP’s presidential candidate who united hopes among non-AKP supporters of unseating Erdoğan, to challenge the CHP leadership.
+Since 2010, the party has been led by Kemal Kilicdaroglu, who, despite a strong stance against Erdoğan’s mass purges following the 2016 coup attempt, has failed to inspire anywhere near the same public support as İnce did.
+As a result, İnce has so far ruled out a challenge.
+But that is unlikely to deter the rumor mill from galvanizing support for him to continue the resistance against President Erdoğan’s AKP’s growing authoritarianism.

-Meanwhile, the former leaders of the pro-Kurdish HDP (Democratic Peoples’ Party), Figen Yüksekdağ and Selahattin Demirtaş, remain in jail accused of terror charges.
-They were accused of links with Kurdist militants and arrested in 2016.
+Meanwhile, the former leaders of the pro-Kurdish HDP (Democratic Peoples’ Party), Figen Yüksekdağ and Selahattin Demirtaş remain in jail, accused of terror charges.
+They were accused of links with Kurdish militants and arrested in 2016.
 While in prison, Demirtaş “ran” as the presidential candidate for the HDP during the June presidential election.